COVID VACCINATION INFORMATION

 CURRENT SURGERY CHANGES DUE TO CORONAVIRUS

-When buzzing the intercom please bear in mind that our phones lines are still extremely busy and if you are not attended to straight away it may mean that all the receptionists are busy on the phones.
+The surgery doors are now re-open.
+We ask that you respect social distancing at all times and wear a face covering when entering the surgery.
+Please bear in mind that our phones lines are still extremely busy and if you are not attended to straight away it may mean that all the receptionists are busy on the phones.
 They will attend to you as soon as they can.

 As before we ask that you do not attend the surgery if you have any symptoms of coronavirus or someone you live with has/or has symptoms of coronavirus.
 If you have an appointment booked but start to experience coronavirus type symptoms we ask that you cancel and rearrange your appointment.